walmartlabs/concord-website/docs/plugins/gremlin.md

     targetType: Random
     targetTags: { "myTagKey": "myTagValue" }
 ```

 <a name="memory"/>

 ## Memory

-The `memory` action of the `gremlin` task can be used to allocate a specific amount of RAM which consumes memory.
-The following parameters are needed in addition to the general parameters:
+The `memory` action of the `gremlin` task can be used to allocate a specific
+amount of RAM to be consumed.
+The following parameters are needed in addition to
+the general parameters:

-- `unitOption`: Required - Allowed values are GB, MB, PERCENT
+- `unitOption`: Required - Allowed values are `GB`, `MB`, `PERCENT`
-- `memoryUnits`: Required - When `unitOption` is GB/MB.
+- `memoryUnits`: Required - When `unitOption` is `GB` or `MB`.
 The number of MB/GBs to allocate
-- `memoryPercent`: Required - When `unitOption` is PERCENT.
-(10 is 10%)
+- `memoryPercent`: Required - When `unitOption` is `PERCENT`, e.g. 10 is 10%

+Example with absolute value usage:

 ```yaml
 - task: gremlin